How to Install Mods on Switch Emulators

 Getting Started with Emulators

-1. Citron – Supports over 1,500 Nintendo Switch Games which 85% are categorized currently playable and 60% perfectly playable
+1. Citron – Supports over 1,500 Nintendo Switch Games which 85% are categorized as currently playable and 60% perfectly playable

-2. Yuzu – Open source emulator that you can use on Windows, Android and Linux
+2. Yuzu – Open source emulator that you can use on Windows, Android, and Linux

 Setting Up Directories and Installing the Mods

-• Right click a game in the emulator screen and choose “Open Mod Data Location” in case of citron and yuzu it should look something like this C:\Users\Putachi\Documents\Citron-Windows-Canary-Refresh_0.6.1\Citron-Windows-Canary-Refresh_0.6.1\user\load\0100453019AA8000 the last number string being the Title/Game ID
+• Right-click a game in the emulator screen and choose “Open Mod Data Location.”
+In the case of Citron and Yuzu, it should look something like this: C:\Users\Putachi\Documents\Citron-Windows-Canary-Refresh_0.6.1\Citron-Windows-Canary-Refresh_0.6.1\user\load\0100453019AA8000, the last number string being the Title/Game ID

-• Proceed to move your mods inside this folder and in some scenarios you should have two folders named cheats & exefs which both might/will contain files.
-In other scenarios it might have folders named like “Graphics” or something akin to that, don’t need to pay attention to this that much long as there aren’t any viruses included lol.
+• Proceed to move your mods inside this folder, and in some scenarios, you should have two folders named cheats & exefs, which both might/will contain files.
+In other scenarios, it might have folders named like “Graphics” or something akin to that, don’t need to pay attention to this that much long as there aren’t any viruses included lol.

-Now we are literally in the last step here where we can toggle on/off the mods we want to use.
-After this hit “OK” and then launch the game and you will be able to see the mods actually in effect inside the game.
-You cannot to my knowledge deactivate/activate any mods midgame, so you have to close the session before you can alter this stuff.
+Now we are literally in the last step here, where we can toggle on/off the mods we want to use.
+After this, hit “OK” and then launch the game, and you will be able to see the mods actually in effect inside the game.
+You cannot, to my knowledge, deactivate/activate any mods midgame, so you have to close the session before you can alter this stuff.

 Leave a Reply